Bob Chapek

-Robert Alan Chapek (born 1960) is a former American media executive who was the chief executive officer (CEO) of The Walt Disney Company from 2020 to 2022.
+Robert Alan Chapek (born 1959) is an American businessman and former media executive who was the chief executive officer (CEO) of the Walt Disney Company from 2020 to 2022.
+He joined Masimo's board of directors in 2024 and resigned in 2025.

-Before becoming CEO, Chapek had a 26-year career with The Walt Disney Company, beginning in the Home Entertainment division, and eventually rising to become Chairman of Parks & Resorts then to Chief Executive Officer.
-Chapek, who had a controversial tenure as CEO, was dismissed from the position on November 20, 2022, and then succeeded by his predecessor, Bob Iger.
+Before becoming CEO, Chapek had a 26-year career with The Walt Disney Company, beginning in the Home Entertainment division, and eventually rising to become Chairman of Parks & Resorts.
+Chapek, who had a controversial tenure as CEO, was dismissed from the position on November 20, 2022, and succeeded by his predecessor, Bob Iger.

 Early life and education

-Robert Chapek was born in 1960 in the suburbs of Chicago to a working mother and father, Marie (Lofay) and Bernard W. Chapek.
+Robert Chapek was born in 1959 in the suburbs of Chicago to a working mother and father, Marie (Lofay) and Bernard W. Chapek.
 He grew up in Hammond, Indiana.
 His father was a World War II veteran.
 His family went on annual trips to Walt Disney World.

 Chapek graduated from George Rogers Clark Jr./Sr. High School in 1977.
 He has a Bachelor of Science degree in microbiology from Indiana University Bloomington and a Master of Business Administration from Michigan State University.

+Career

-He worked for the H. J. Heinz Company in brand management and in advertising for J. Walter Thompson before joining The Walt Disney Company in 1993.
+Chapek worked for the H. J. Heinz Company in brand management and in advertising for J. Walter Thompson before joining the Walt Disney Company in 1993, where he worked until 2022.
+In January 2024 he joined the board of directors of Masimo, a medical technology company.

 Disney

 Home Entertainment

 Chapek began his Disney career in 1993 as the marketing director for the company's Buena Vista Home Entertainment division, which at that time was focused on VHS tapes.
-The CEO Michael Eisner described Chapek by saying, "He was always an executive that you knew would be on the rise...
+Then-CEO Michael Eisner described Chapek by saying, "He was always an executive that you knew would be on the rise...
 He knew how to grow the business while adjusting to the changing marketplace, which was intense."
 Chapek is credited for bringing Disney's home entertainment division into the digital age, by focusing on releasing properties on DVD and later Blu-ray discs.
 In 2006, he was promoted to become the president of Buena Vista Home Entertainment.
 In 2009, he became president of distribution for Walt Disney Studios.
 Since Chapek began his ascent to the top of the Walt Disney Company from its home video division, he has been called "the home entertainment industry’s single biggest success story."